The Secretary of Defense Visits the DPAA Facility

-U.S. Navy Rear Adm.
-Darius Banaji, deputy director for operations for the Defense POW/MIA Accounting Agency (DPAA), salutes after conducting a lab tour for the Secretary of Defense Lloyd J. Austin III at the DPAA facility on Joint Base Pearl Harbor-Hickam, Hawaii, April 30, 2021.
+Secretary of Defense Lloyd J. Austin III signs a guest book during a lab tour at the Defense POW/MIA Accounting Agency (DPAA) facility on Joint Base Pearl Harbor-Hickam, Hawaii, April 30, 2021.
 During Austin’s visit, he met with service members and senior leaders to reinforce the U.S.’ commitment to a free and open Indo-Pacific region, presided over a U.S. INDOPACOM change-of-command ceremony, and visited the Hawaii DPAA facility.
 DPAA's mission is to achieve the fullest possible accounting for missing and unaccounted-for U.S. personnel to their families and our nation.
 (U.S. Marine Corps Photo by Sgt.
 Jacqueline A. Clifford)

 |Date Taken: